 We believe that prevention is better than cure.
-We will offer information and advice to those whom we regulate and seek to secure co-operation without bureaucracy and excessive cost.
+We will offer information and advice to those whom we regulate and seek to secure compliance without bureaucracy and excessive cost.
 We will encourage individuals and businesses to put community, public health, public safety and the environment first.
-We will ensure that, wherever practicable, our enforcement services are effectively co-ordinated to minimise unnecessary overlaps and time delays.
+We will ensure that, wherever practicable, our compliance services are effectively coordinated to minimise unnecessary overlaps and time delays.

-4.5.1 When a breach has been identified that does not present an immediate risk to health, safety or the environment, we may arrange follow-up visits to allow the perpetrator time to comply with their legal obligations.
-Where immediate action is not needed, we will consider agreeing a time-scale within which compliance, or steps towards compliance, should be met.
+4.5.1 When a breach has been identified that does not present an immediate risk to health, safety or the environment, we may arrange follow-up visits to allow the business owner or individual time to comply with their legal obligations.
+Where immediate action is not needed, we will consider agreeing an action plan to assist the business or individual to work towards compliance, and a time scale for the successful implementation and completion of this action plan.